 What will that look like at your event?
-Here are pictures of the setups our teams use to make it work.
+Below are pictures of the setups our teams use to make it work.

 When it comes to outdoor wedding ceremony setups, music is the easy part.
 The bigger challenge is making sure that every guest can hear what's being said from up front, even in the back row.

-An outdoor environment isn't as controlled as a hotel or ballroom space, so we like to use as few microhpones as is necessary to minimize possible noise from wind and other factors.
+An outdoor environment isn't as controlled as a hotel or ballroom space, so we like to use as few microphones as is necessary to minimize possible noise from wind and other factors.
 Our standard setup has two wireless microphones - one handheld on a stand (shown above), and one clip-on lapel mic for your officiant.
 (Some officiants opt to skip the lapel and just use the handheld, which can further decrease the possibility of unwanted wind noise during your ceremony.
-We we always let your officiant make that decision for him- or herself, though.)
+We we always let officiants make that decision for themselves, though.)

 Notice what's NOT in the shot above?
 You don't see speakers, a mixing board or a sound engineer.
 We try to set up to the side or back of your guests, and space speakers wide so that they're out of the way of most of your wedding photographs.

 If you opt for live musicians, they'll set up out of the way as well - so guests can hear the music, but not necessarily be looking at your violinist throughout the wedding ceremony.
 We amplify musicians through the same sound system as your microphones.
-Above, the Gemini Strings trio is set up to the side of guests, with violin, cello and electric piano all plugged in for everyone to hear.
+Above, a pop strings trio is set up to the side of guests, with violin, cello and electric piano all plugged in for everyone to hear.

 Put it all together and you get a situation like you see above.
 Notice our DJ (running sound) and trio (playing processional music) in the back of the shot, out of the way of most photographs.
 There's a speaker up front but spread wide, so it won't get in your photographer's way most of the time either.
 You and your wedding party are front and center.

 A Heritage Prairie Farm wedding gives you your choice of several different outdoor locations for your ceremony, but a setup like the one above works equally well for all of them.
-All locations have electricity, and Farm staff are wonderful collaborators with our DJs and musicians - which means you shouldn't have to worry about any of this.
+All locations have electricity, and Farm staff are wonderful collaborators with our DJs and musicians.

 Your wedding cocktail hour will either be outdoors or in the barn.
 In either case, a simple sound setup - often just a single speaker - usually fits the bill.
 You won't typically need microphones or other gear for cocktail hour, since most couples save the speeches until dinner time.